Hashim Butt, Bolton Royal Hospital, United Kingdom

 Arrane Selvamogan, Leicestershire Partnership NHS Trust, United Kingdom

 Background: Artificial intelligence (AI) tools, particularly large language models (LLMs), are increasingly utilised to provide health information, with patients seeking simplified explanations of surgical procedures.
-In ophthalmology, the readability and reliability of AI-gener [....] » Read More
+In ophthalmology, the readability and reliability of AI-g [....] » Read More

 Title : Subthreshold micropulse laser for residual subretinal fluid after vitrectomy in myopic tractional maculopathy?
 A randomized controlled trial